 - ALICE Toolkit

 Meet ALICE: Your neighbor, family member, and friend

-In 2016, one in two households in Southeast Louisiana struggled to get by, unable to afford the basic necessities: health care, housing, food, child care, transportation, taxes, and a smartphone.
+In 2018, more than one in two households in Southeast Louisiana struggled to get by, unable to afford the basic necessities: health care, housing, food, child care, transportation, taxes, and technology.

 Living paycheck to paycheck with little to no savings, ALICE families are one major accident, medical bill, or harsh storm away from poverty.

 When ALICE households lack adequate income, reducing expenses is a matter of survival.
 These short-term tradeoffs, like a skipped doctor’s visit or delayed car repair, have long-term consequences for us all.

 COVID-19 and ALICE

 According to the latest ALICE Report, COVID-19 hit Southeast Louisiana hard because so many households in our region were struggling before the crisis.
 The virus amplified issues we are addressing like disparities in health, education, and financial stability.
 That's why nonprofit partners and government officials turn to United Way for help.